import numpy as np

 )->BCOO:

-Returns the uniform Laplacian matrix as a sparse matrix.
-Non-normalized, positive definite.
+Assemble the uniform Laplacian as a sparse BCOO matrix.
+Non-normalized, positive semi-definite.

 compute_uniform_laplacian